microsoft/hlsl-specs/proposals/infra/INF-0004-validator-hashing.md

 The validation referred to here is implementation exposed by `dxcompiler.dll` or `dxil.dll`.
 This is the same validation used when the compiler endorses bytecode at compile time by applying a hash.
-So it would typically be redundant to validate again  But it can be useful to validate shaders that have the `BYPASS` hash, or have the option to force validation for whatever reason.
+So it would typically be redundant to validate again, but it can be useful to validate shaders that have the `BYPASS` hash, or have the option to force validation.

 If there is bytecode to validate, the runtime and/or debug layer attempt to load one of these dlls, `dxcompiler.dll` first.
 If either is available,